Image workflow hub

 Legacy formats stay honest

-Format-pair routes
+Format-pair pages

-Workflow routes
+Workflow pages

 Use dedicated workstations for file-size, dimension, cleanup, print, and queue-based jobs.

-Scenario routes
+Scenario pages

 Use focused pages when the job is privacy, social layouts, marketplace boxes, watermarks, screenshots, or icon sizes.